 NIH: National Institute of Diabetes and Digestive and Kidney Diseases

-- Peripheral Neuropathy: Symptoms and Signs (Foundation for Peripheral Neuropathy)
+- Symptoms of Peripheral Neuropathy (Foundation for Peripheral Neuropathy)

 Treatments and Therapies

-- Diabetes and Sexual and Urologic Problems (National Institute of Diabetes and Digestive and Kidney Diseases) Also in Spanish
+- Diabetes, Sexual, and Bladder Problems (National Institute of Diabetes and Digestive and Kidney Diseases) Also in Spanish

 - ClinicalTrials.gov: Diabetic Neuropathies (National Institutes of Health)